minima-global/minidocs/docs/buildonminima/dapptutorial/reactminidapp.md

 npm run build
 ```

-Once the app has been built, you can run
+Once the app has been built, you can run the following to create a **my-minima-app.mds.zip** file in the `/minidapp` folder.
+This is the zipped minidapp that can be installed onto a node.

 ```
 npm run zip
 ```

-to create a MiniDapp.mds.zip file in the `/minidapp` folder.

 ### Installing on a Desktop node

-1. Login to your MiniDapp Hub by going to `https://localhost:9003` (default MDS port) and log in.
-You must log in using a password that you can retrieve by running `mds` in the Minima Terminal.
+1. Login to Minima by going to `https://localhost:9003` (9003 is the default MiniDapp System port).
+Use the password you set when starting the node or run `mds` in the Minima Terminal to check the password.

-2. Once you are logged in, click on the `+` in the top right, locate your zip file and click the `install` button and your app should be installed.
+2. Once logged in, click on the `+` in the top right, locate your **my-minima-app.mds.zip** zip file and click the `install` button.
+Your app should be installed.

 3. Click on your app to open it.